pyscaffold/pyscaffold/README.rst

 to show the help of pytest (requires `pytest`_ to be installed in your system or virtualenv).

-Projects generated with PyScaffold by default support running tests via `Tox`_, a virtualenv management and test tool, which is very handy.
+Projects generated with PyScaffold by default support running tests via `tox`_, a virtualenv management and test tool, which is very handy.
 If you run::

     tox

-in the root of your project, `Tox`_ will download its dependencies, build the package, install it in a virtualenv and run the tests using `pytest`_, so you are sure everything is properly tested.
+in the root of your project, `tox`_ will download its dependencies, build the package, install it in a virtualenv and run the tests using `pytest`_, so you are sure everything is properly tested.